 \subsection{Proof of Theorem \ref{cfinito2}}

-The ideia of this proof is to define special subsets of $\Z^d\times \mathbb{R}_+$ called \emph{atoms}.
-These atoms will be a covering for the infection path starting from $o$ and we will show that for $\lambda$ small enough the creation of new atoms is dominated by a subcritical branching process.
-This type of argument is standard to exhibit the occurrence of subcritical phase in the contact process as well in percolation; however, as the range are unbounded variables, a more detailed analysis is needed.
+The idea of this proof is to define special subsets of $\Z^d\times \mathbb{R}_+$ called \emph{atoms}.
+These atoms will be a covering for all infection paths starting from $o$ and we will show that for $\lambda$ small enough the creation of new atoms is dominated by a subcritical branching process.
+This type of argument is standard to exhibit the occurrence of a subcritical phase in the contact process as well as in percolation; however, as the range variables are unbounded, a more detailed analysis is needed.

 For each $x \in \Z^d$ and each $s > 0$, we define the stopping times